merenlab/anvio/anvio/docs/programs/anvi-interactive.md

 To open the interface in a specific state, you can use the `--state-autoload` flag or by importing a state using %(anvi-import-state)s.

 You can also customize various aspects of the interactive interface.
-For example, you can change the preselected view, title, and taxnomic level displayed (for example, showing the class name instead of the genus name).
+For example, you can change the preselected view, title, and taxonomic level displayed (for example, showing the class name instead of the genus name).
 You can also hide outlier single nucleotide variations or open only a specific collection.

 ### Adding additional information